Atglen and Susquehanna Branch: Enola Low Grade Trail

 The portion of the right of way that was transferred to the Lancaster County municipalities is now a 29 mi rail trail named the Enola Low Grade Trail.
 The eight municipalities have opened their sections at varying rates, with the first opening in September 2011.
 The portion in Manor Township opened in 2013, while Martic and Conestoga townships opened their improved portions in the first half of 2017, and a pedestrian bridge over U.S. 222 north of Quarryville opened in April 2018.
 The Safe Harbor Trestle opened in June 2022 after a multi-year overhaul, and in October 2022, a trestle in Martic Township reopened (it had first opened for trail users in 2015 but burnt down in 2018), forming a continuous 19 mi improved segment between Manor Township and Quarryville.

-Of the remaining 10 mi of unimproved trail, the portions in Eden and Bart townships are expected to be improved in 2023–24, while funding is being sought to improve the final, easternmost segment through Sadsbury Township to Atglen, including a connection with the Chester Valley Rail Trail.
+Of the remaining 10 mi of unimproved trail, the portions in Eden and Bart townships are expected to be improved in 2023–24, while funding is being sought to improve the final, easternmost segment through Sadsbury Township to Atglen, including a connection with the Chester Valley Trail.